-Then the lady laid her hand on her, and said: "Yes, I am your sister, and I love you"; and so she spoke until the heart of the poor woman was touched.
+The the lady laid her hand on her, and said: "Yes, I am your sister, and I love you"; and so she spoke until the heart of the poor woman was touched.

-The conversation lasted some time, and the company were waiting patiently.
-Ultimately the lady brought the woman into the room.
-There was the poor wretched, degraded creature, full of shame.
-She would not sit on a chair, but sat down on a stool beside the speaker's seat, and she let her lean against her, with her arms around the poor woman's neck, while she spoke to the assembled people.
+The conversation lasted some time, and the company was waiting patiently.
+Ultimately, the lady brought the woman into the room.
+There was the poor, wretched, degraded creature, full of shame.
+She would not sit on a chair, but sat down on a stool beside the speaker's seat, and she let her lean against her, with her arms around the poor woman's neck, while, she spoke to the assembled people.
 And that love touched the woman's heart; she had found one who really loved her, and that love gave access to the love of Jesus.

-Praise God! there is love upon earth in the hearts of God's children; but oh, that there were more!
+Praise God! there is love on earth in the hearts of God's children; but oh, that there were more!

-O God, baptize our ministers with a tender love, and our missionaries, and our colporters, and our Bible-readers, and our workers, and our young men's and young women's associations.
-Oh that God would begin with us now, and baptize us with heavenly love!
+O God, baptize our ministers with a tender love, and our missionaries, our Bible readers, our workers, and our young men's and young women's associations.
+Oh, that God would begin with us now, and baptize us with heavenly love!